7 LSTM Networks

 Comparison of Gradient Expressions

-In RNNs, each factor involves the weight matrix \(W_h\) and the derivative of the activation function, leading to exponential decay or explosion.
-In LSTMs, the factors are simply the forget gate values, which the network can learn to control.
+In vanilla RNNs, each factor involves the weight matrix \(W_h\) and the derivative of the activation function, leading to exponential decay or explosion.
+In LSTMs, the cell-state-path factors are simply the forget-gate values, which the network can learn to set close to 1 when long-run information should be preserved.

 Selective Memory Through Adaptive Gating